 - capital expenditure (eg, building refurbishment, equipment acquisition, etc)

 - research or study by an individual school/college/university student

 - retrospective grants

 There are two application deadlines each year, 31 March (for a decision by 31 May) and 30 September (for a decision by 30 November).
 However, the Foundation encourages applicants to submit their application as early as possible.
 The Foundation is also happy to provide advice about possible applications – please contact firstname.lastname@example.org.

-Applicants are invited to apply online.
+Applicants are invited to apply using our online application form.